luwei2012/CoreTextView/README.md

 ## License

-CoreText is available under the GNU license.
+CoreTextView is available under the GNU license.
 See the LICENSE file for more info.